ehvs/notes/docs/blog/posts/git-operations.md

 ```
 git push origin feature2 -f
 ```
+!!! warning "Disclaimer"
+    Running `git push origin` without adding the branch as parameter, will add all commits to the push.

 Voila!
 Once this is done, I should be able to see the new commit SHA, with my new changes in my PR that is already open.